lit/rfcs/rfcs/0003-template-compiler.md

 ### Non-Goals

-- The compiled template does not have to be syntactically identical to a runtime prepared template, only semantically identical.
+- The compiled template does not have to be syntactically identical to the html prepared at runtime, only semantically identical.
 - Other template transformations.
 This is only for performance.

 ## Motivation

-`lit-html` has [three internal rendering phases](https://github.com/lit/lit/blob/main/dev-docs/design/how-lit-html-works.md#summary-of-lit-html-rendering-phases) which are all optimized to cache and reuse previous work done.
+`lit-html` has [three internal rendering phases](https://github.com/lit/lit/blob/main/dev-docs/design/how-lit-html-works.md#summary-of-lit-html-rendering-phases) which are all optimized to cache and reuse previous work.
 However, the very first `render()` must still execute all three phases.

-The @lit-labs/compiler will provide a way to opt into precompiling the templates, moving one of the internal rendering phases to build time.
+The @lit-labs/compiler will provide a way to opt into precompiling the templates, moving the first internal rendering phase to build time.

 By precompiling `html` tagged template literals, the runtime only needs to execute two internal rendering phases reducing the first render performance.
 As a nice benefit, any subsequent updates that encounter a new compiled `html` tagged template literal will also benefit from the performance improvement and can skip the prepare phase.